louis-tru/quark/docs/VULKAN.md

 ## Android/Linux Presentation Model

-The main Canvas renders directly into the acquired swapchain image.
+The main Canvas renders directly into the acquired swapchain image when its format is a valid CAPA storage target.
+If the platform surface exposes BGRA instead of CAPA's required RGBA8 format, Canvas retains its RGBA8 default output and the present path blits it into the acquired swapchain image.
 The shared platform implementation:

 1. creates an Android or Xlib `VkSurfaceKHR`;
-2. creates a FIFO swapchain whose images support color-attachment, sampled, and compute-storage use;
+2. creates a FIFO swapchain with direct-render usage for a compatible target, or transfer-destination usage for the RGBA-to-BGRA presentation path;
 3. acquires one image with a per-frame acquire semaphore;
-4. wraps that image as the main Canvas target without taking ownership of the swapchain image or its memory;
+4. either wraps that image as the main Canvas target without taking ownership of its image/memory, or keeps the Canvas-owned RGBA8 output as the target;
-5. records ordinary Canvas commands directly against that target;
+5. records ordinary Canvas commands against the selected target;
-6. appends the platform presentation-layout transition after the unchanged Canvas command list;
+6. appends a pre-recorded presentation command that either performs only the presentation-layout transition, or uses `vkCmdBlitImage` to convert the Canvas RGBA8 output into the BGRA swapchain image before that transition;
 7. submits the Canvas command list through the shared queue and presents while holding the same queue-serialization contract used by other windows.